Azure/azure-sdk-for-php/README.md

 ### Create a Storage Service

-To create a storage service, you need a name for the service (between 3 and 24 lowercase characters and unique within Windows Azure), a label (a base-64 encoded name for the service, up to 100 characters), and either a location or an affinity group.
+To create a storage service, you need a name for the service (between 3 and 24 lowercase characters and unique within Microsoft Azure), a label (a base-64 encoded name for the service, up to 100 characters), and either a location or an affinity group.
 Providing a description for the service is optional.

 ```PHP
 $name = "mystorageservice";